polyaxon/polyaxon/docs/concepts/save-resume-restart.md

 ### Resuming with Tensorflow

 If you used the Estimator api, you don't need to do anything because the Estimator will take care of resuming your training.
-Of course you can have tweak your code to resume from a very specific state.
+Of course you can tweak your code to resume from a very specific state.

 You just need to call: